Commonwealth Youth New Zealand: Board

 Commonwealth Youth New Zealand's board provides governs the organisation and provides mentoring and strategic direction to the executive committee.
 Board members are elected by the membership at annual general meetings.
 The board is currently chaired by Marek Townley.

 Patron and Founder

-Aaron Hape founded Commonwealth Youth New Zealand in 2014 and served as the inaugural executive director (now Executive Committee Chair) until 2017.
+Aaron Hape founded Commonwealth Youth New Zealand in 2014 and served as the inaugural executive director (now president) until 2017.

 In 2017, Sir Anand Satyanand was appointed Commonwealth Youth New Zealand's patron.
 Satyanand is a former judge and Governor-General of New Zealand.
 Following his tenure as Governor-General he was appointed as chair of the Commonwealth Foundation.